-For almost a hundred years, the Clinique des Grangettes has developed in parallel with the progress of modern medicine.
-Thanks to its experience, it now meets the highest standards of performance and safety.
+For nearly a hundred years, the Clinique des Grangettes has developed in parallel with the progress of modern medicine.
+With its experience, it now meets the highest performance and safety requirements.

 The origins of the Clinic